Fremont County, ID

 764 people

-As of 2023, 5.06% of Fremont County, ID residents (693 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 5.06% of Fremont County, ID residents (693 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Fremont County, ID was 5.65%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Fremont County, ID compared to that of it's neighboring and parent geographies.